 To do this Use this technology Deploy applications The WebLogic Server Administration Console provides a series of Web-based deployment assistants that guide you through the deployment process.
 See Administration Console Help .
 To automate the deployment of applications, use the WebLogic Scripting Tool.
 See Deployment Commands in WebLogic Scripting Tool .
 You can also use the deployment API to write Java programs that deploy applications.
 See Programming WebLogic Deployment .
-For information about additional deployment utilities and APIs, see Overview of Deployment Tools in Deploying Applications to WebLogic Server .
-Modify applications in an active domain To modify the configuration of a deployed application, use a text editor or IDE to modify the deployment descriptor.
+For information about additional deployment utilities and APIs, see Deployment Tools in Deploying Applications to WebLogic Server .
+Modify applications in an active domain To modify the configuration of a deployed application, use a text editor of IDE to modify the deployment descriptor.
 Then either redeploy the application or use the deployment API to upload the modified deployment descriptor and cause the application container to re-read the deployment descriptor.
 See Deploying Applications to WebLogic Server.
 Monitor activity within applications Determine which data points you want to monitor and then instrument one or more beans to expose this data through JMX.
 See Developing Manageable Applications With JMX .
 Alternatively, use the WebLogic Server Diagnostics Service to insert instrumentation code into a running application and monitor its methods or monitor transactions that involve the application.
 Use this technology to discover the cause of problems that cannot otherwise be discovered by scanning the available monitoring metrics.
 If you determine that the problem is within your application, you can prevent the problem from recurring by using JMX to expose attributes that indicate the application's health state is degrading.
 See Configuring and Using the WebLogic Diagnostic Framework .
+Optimize the performance of your application and maintain service level agreements.
+Work Managers configure how your application prioritizes the execution of its work.
+Based on rules you define and by monitoring actual run-time performance, WebLogic Server can optimize the performance of your application and maintain service level agreements.
+See Using Work Managers to Optimize Scheduled Work in Configuring WebLogic Server Environments.